Payment by Text: How It Works and Why You Should Offer It

 Payment confirmation on mobile phone

-How text message payments can benefit businesses
+How do text payments benefit businesses?

 SMS payments only require the customer to use their mobile phone (which they’ll probably keep with them throughout the day).
 No internet connection is needed for text messages to be sent or received, as SMS relies on cellular networks.
 Here are some other advantages: